|Medical Guardian||Philips Lifeline||Life Alert||ADT||LifeFone||MobileHelp||LifeStation||Bay Alarm Medical|

 On The Go Medical Alert System

 If you're looking for the best medical alert system to protect you outside your home the Philips Lifeline GoSafe 2 sets the mark.
 While not the cheapest medical alert device available, Philips Lifeline has developed the most reliable mobile fall detection and GPS tracking technology on the market for those on the go.
 We also love that its pendent contains all three technologies in the sleekest device on the market (fall detection, GPS and two-way talking).
-While not advertised on its website, if you call and ask, they often waive shipping and activation fees.
-(15% off monthly subscription, until July 31, 2018)
+Limited time offer ends September 30, 2018 - Free first month + free shipping + free activation (up to $135 value) in celebration of Fall Prevention Awareness Day!

 Call For The Best Deals

-We recommend that you call to get the best deal available (we've included each company's phone number in the chart above).
-Medical alert companies are quite often open to negotiating price and waiving certain fees.
-Sometimes they'll even throw in extras like an extra pendent, wall mounted button or free key lock box.
+We recommend that you call to get the best medical alert system deal available (we've included each company's phone number in the chart above).
+Medical alert companies are quite often open to negotiating price and waiving certain fees over the phone that they don't offer over the internet.
+Sometimes they'll even throw in extras like an additional pendent, wall mounted button or free key lock box.
 Let them know you've done your homework and ask for their best pricing and promotional offer.